silverfs/wikijs-datadump/manuals/android/root/fajita.md

 1. Download [LineageOS/scripts](https://github.com/LineageOS/scripts) off of Github.
 2. Install the [latest update](https://download.lineageos.org/fajita) of LineageOS.
-3. Extract `payload.bin` from the .zip and move it to the root directory of the downloaded repo.
+3. Extract `payload.bin` from the .zip and move it to the root directory of the downloaded repo (LineageOS/scripts).
-4. In the root directory of the repository, execute the following command.
+4. In that root directory, execute the following command:

 ```bash
 python ./update-payload-extractor/extract.py payload.bin --output_dir ./output